-He assists importers, exporters, licensed customs brokers, freight forwarders, shippers, marine insurers and trade financiers, and other industry parties with procedural and legal advice, including reviews and litigious matters.
+Andrew is a trusted, highly regarded adviser to businesses, industry associations, peak bodies and government, and regularly consults on legal and trade developments that affect Australian and international businesses.
+He assists importers, exporters, licensed customs brokers, freight forwarders, importers and exporters, marine insurers and trade financiers, and other industry parties with procedural and legal advice, including reviews and litigious matters.
 This advice is provided in Australia and overseas, where Andrew works with a network of colleagues at law firms across the world.

 - Representing a significant Australian manufacturer in a number of Administrative Appeals Tribunal (AAT) matters to oppose applications for Tariff Concession Orders (TCOs) by importers of competing products.

 - Representing significant Australian importers of bed linen in an AAT action to reinstate TCOs leading to a refund of customs duty and GST in excess of

 - Representing parties in AAT matters relating to valuation, tariff classification and TCOs.

 - Successfully representing importers of goods in findings by the AAT and the Federal Court of Australia that anti-dumping and countervailing products did not apply to the goods they were importing.

 - Representing overseas exporters of various products and their Australian importers in relation to investigations and other matters before the ADC including chemicals, power transformers, canned mushrooms, aluminium road sheets, aluminium extrusions and steal of different types.
 This has included appeals before the Anti-Dumping Review Panel and the Federal Court.

 - Successfully representing freight forwarders and licensed customs brokers in litigation regarding provision of services.